 The cattle are never confined in pastures smaller than 10 acres and their usual range is in pastures 30-80 acres.
 All pastures are a mixture of open pasture and woods.
 Our goal is to provide as natural a habitat as possible.
 Deer, wild turkey, squirrels, racoon, opossum, and many other wild creatures live alongside the cattle.
 The cattle are never fed or fattened in feed lot conditions.

 We try to maintain the broad original gene pool and especially seek to maintain the “guinea” or dwarf variety under 42 inches shoulder height.
-Currently, we have a number of these animals in the Broadus family strain.
 These animals tend to have stocky bodies and produce almost as much meat as a regular animal.
 Some ranchers prefer these animals as they can be maintained with less fencing.